Trajectory Prediction with Graph-based Dual-scale Context Fusion: Experimental Results

 \subsubsection{Implementation details}

 We train our model on 8 TITAN Xp GPUs using a batch size of 96 with the Adam~\cite{kingma2014adam} optimizer for 30 epochs.
 We set the learning rate as 1e-3 at the beginning and gradually decrease it to 1e-4 after 25 epochs.
-Data augmentation, including random rotation and flipping, is applied during training.
-All the results are based on a single model, i.e., no ensemble methods are used.
+Data augmentation techniques, including random rotation and flipping, are applied during training.
+All the results are based on a single model, namely, no ensemble methods are used in either training or evaluation phases.